hmrc/income-tax-mtd-changelog/README.md

 `inputs.incomeSources.businessIncomeSources.finalisationTimestamp` and
 `inputs.incomeSources.businessIncomeSources.finalised`
 from the response for all tax years for the following endpoint:
-(Note: This change was previously omitted and has now been added for completeness.)
 - Retrieve a Self Assessment Tax Calculation

 #### Business Source Adjustable Summary (BSAS) API

-API version 6.0 is now available in Production, with the following change.
+API version 6.0 is now available in Production, with the following changes.

 ##### Added
 Added object `ukProperty` for tax year 2025-26 onwards for the following endpoint: